copasi/MSMB/README.txt

 ant -f buildRunnableJar.xml

-This will create a directory MultiStateModelBuilder_dist with the appropriate Copasi library (according to the different OS/architecture).
+This will create a directory MSMB_dist and copy the appropriate (w.r.t OS/architecture) Copasi library in the libs folder.

 To run the generate executable jar, from the directory "MSMB_dist", use the command:

 java -jar MSMB.jar

+or double click on the MSMB.jar file